Seeing as my life as an INFP is one big disorganized mess, I figured that it was time to actually put my foot down and make some goals.

 I want to change that cycle and hopefully achieve some goals this October.

 Here are 5 goals that fellow INFPs (and others of course) can do with me and how I’m going to break it down into achievable chunks.
-At the end of the post, I have an awesome freebie for goal setting just for you!

 1. Get Organized!